FindMySchool LogoFindMySchool

 St John Fisher Catholic Academy offers a compelling package; academic results that rival the best in the region, a rich extracurricular menu, and a grounding in values that goes beyond the exam syllabus.
 The unique Associated Sixth Form adds a dimension of opportunity few other schools can match.
 Best suited to families who value a traditional, disciplined education within a supportive faith community.
 The main challenge is securing a place.

 Yes.
-The school is rated Good by Ofsted (2022) and achieves academic results significantly above the England average.
-The Progress 8 score of +0.59 in 2024 places it in the top tier of schools nationally for value-added performance.
+The school is rated Good by Ofsted (2022) and achieves strong academic results.
+The current 2025 GCSE dataset shows a Progress 8 score of +0.59, which is a clear value-added strength.

 Admissions are prioritised for Catholic children, particularly those who are "Looked After" or who attend feeder primary schools and live in designated parishes.
 Non-Catholic children are admitted only if places remain after all Catholic applicants have been served.